Gaussian Plane-Wave Neural Operator for Electron Density Estimation: Model and Training Details

 \subsection{Model Details}

 We provide more details about the proposed GWPNO model and the baseline.

-\textbf{GPWNO.}\footnote{We plan to release our code upon acceptance.} Our implementation of GTO layer is inspired by the InfGCN\footnote{\url{https://github.com/ccr-cheng/infgcn-pytorch}}.
+\textbf{GPWNO.}\footnote{\url{https://github.com/seongsukim-ml/GPWNO}} Our implementation of GTO layer is inspired by the InfGCN.
 We used the spherical degree $l=3$ or $l=4$.
 The number of radio bases is settled $n=16$ with the Gaussian parameters starting at 0.5 (Bohr) and ending at 5.0.
 We used 3 layers of the GTO layers and the number of the trainable parameter of GTO layer is 223K when $l=3$ and 353K when $l=4$.

 In the implementation of the PW layer, we set the spherical degree $l=3$ for embedding purposes.
 The number of probe nodes $M$ was configured to either 20 or 40.
 To enhance the scalability of the PW layer, we incorporated the approach outlined by \citet{tran2023factorized}.
 However, our empirical observations indicate that the performance of the model remains nearly unchanged with or without the use of \citet{tran2023factorized}, provided that the number of probe nodes remains consistent.
 Regarding the trainable parameters in the PW neural operator layer, the count stands at 19.3K for $M=20$ and increases to 47.0K when $M=40$.